forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

+### Perspectives in Ongoing War
-### Considerations on military, diplomatic, economical and scientific Perspectives
+*Considerations on Perspectives on military, diplomatic, economical and scientific Perspectives for Russia and Ukraine.*

 After several months of war, further warfare may not improve negotiation positions of either site but cause unnecessary brutality and losses - including to civilians for example when trying to conquer foreign controlled cities and be associated to dangers of escalation.

 From a military perspective, the Ukrainian defenders seem able to reconquer some territory.
 One reason is that in recently occupied territory the Russian defenses (often hastily built and improvised) have  weak points respectively sides (which are spotted by world-class intelligences) and the support from the local population is low, not there or adverse.
 However, how much actual territorial regains improve their negotiation position is unclear since both sides likely are aware of this capability and other points such as lessening of current and prevention of further sanctions, the overall security framework and restoration of relations with Ukraine and others (such as the US and European countries) are likely more important for Russia than territory.